fireh9lly/just-the-docs-forestry/docs/editor-overview.md

 Allows you to create and manage _Boards_.
 You can think of Boards as a single surface on which your Nodes are laid out - like a drawing board of index cards, or a whiteboard with a flowchart diagram.
 You can add a new Board to represent a new part of the story, a new location for the player to visit, a storylet to shuffle into the game, or for any reason that makes sense to you.

 The drop-down menu allows you to filter Boards based on Tags.

 Clicking `+ Add board` will create a new board.

-The Start Board is the board your story will begin on.
+The Start Board is the board from which your game will begin running.
 The Start Board's title is displayed with an asterisk * next to it.

 The board with its title in **_bold italic_** is the board you are currently editing.

-2\.
-Reset View
+#### 2. Reset View

-The board viewer window can be manipulated by dragging around on the back, and by using the mouse wheel to zoom.
-If you have panned too far away from your story, clicking here will return you to the central coordinate.
+You can view other parts of the board by dragging around on the backing, and by using the mouse wheel to zoom.
+The board goes on forever, so if you have panned too far away from your story, clicking here will return you to the central coordinate.

-3\.
-Board manager
+#### 3. Board manager

-From this menu, you can name the board, change its behaviour, edit and delete it.
+From this menu, you can name the board, change its behaviour and tags, edit and delete it.

 The Storylet box allows the board to be summoned with the `Jump to storylet` action in the Action editor.
-It also allows you to set Conditions for the board; the Jump to storylet action will select from any storylets which have true conditions.
+Once checked, you will also be able to set Conditions for the board.
+When you use the `Jump to storylet` action, it will take you to a random storylet which fits the story's conditions.

+Tags let you label boards, and you can use them as a filter in the dropdown menu in the Board list.
+If a board is a Storylet, you can also jump to it based on its tags.
+See Storylets for more information. (_not done yet - Ed_)